What is Minimal Design – When Less is More

 Here is how the business and marketing world benefit from minimal design in web development:

-With Less Focus on Design, You Put More Focus the Website’s Intent
+With Less Focus on Design, You Put More Focus on the Website’s Intent

 What is the use of a site that users can’t understand or navigate?
 A minimal design website has limited elements and limited room for wishful thinking.
 It means you have to be crafty and add only the fundamentals that serve a purpose.
 Each design element helps in conveying the message of the website.